jjallaire/inspect-llm-workshop/README.md

 ## Inspect: An OSS framework for LLM evals

-This repository includes the slides and code for the presentation on Inspect given at [Mastering LLMs: A Conference for Developers and Data Scientists](https://maven.com/parlance-labs/fine-tuning).
+This repository includes the slides and code for the workshop on Inspect given at [Mastering LLMs: A Conference for Developers and Data Scientists](https://maven.com/parlance-labs/fine-tuning).

 ### Slides